 In the training stage, the weights of the whole network are initialized according to~\cite{he2015delving}.
 We use Adam~\cite{kingma2014adam} optimizer with momentum terms ($0.9$, $0.999$).
 The initial learning rate is set to $2\times 10^{-4}$ and the strategy of decreasing the learning rate is cosine annealing.
 The training process takes $700,000$ minibatch iterations.

-During the training, $128\times128$ sized patches are cropped from each training pair as an instance, and $32$ instances stack a mini-batch.
-We apply random rotation, cropping and flipping to the images for the data argumentation.
+During training, $128\times 128$-sized patches are cropped from each training pair as an instance, and $32$ instances stack a mini-batch.
+We apply random rotation, cropping and flipping to the images to augment the training data.